PELVE from a regulatory perspective: Numerical case study

 In model 2, the latter choice prevents smaller insurers from being disadvantaged in favor of a single large insurer.
-It considers that the same change in the capital reserve due to a shift from VaR to ES can be more easily compensated by a large insurer than by a small one.
+For instance, in case of the MSE-PELVE the same change in the capital reserve due to a shift from VaR to ES can be more easily compensated by a large insurer than by a small one.
 The exact values of $\omega_i$ are given in~\prettyref{tab:optim_weights}.
-For simplicity, we speak in case of (un-)equal weights of (weighted) A-PELVE and (weighted) MSE-PELVE.
+For simplicity, we also speak in case of unequal weights of weighted A-PELVE and weighted MSE-PELVE.
 For the Sys-PELVE, we set $g(x)=\max\{x,0\}$.
 However, this does not affect the results, as both the VaR and the optimal ES values are positive.

+In Figure~\ref{fig:single_pelve}, we present the PELVE curves of the individual insurers in models $1$ and $2$ with interpolation between grid points.
+Note that since the underlying distributions come from Monte-Carlo simulations,~\prettyref{cor:discontinuityPELVEcurves} implies that the curves are discontinuous.
+We see that in model $1$ the curves are close to each other, which indicates that also the Multi-PELVE methods should not differ significantly.
+Indeed, we justify this in Section~\ref{sec:model1} below.
+In contrast, the PELVE curves in model 2 differ significantly, which will give us significant differences in the Multi-PELVE versions.
+We analyse this meaningful situation in more detail in~\prettyref{sec:model2} below.